-With these astonishing statistics in mind, TechRound offers tech startup news and has decided that a new year requires a brand new guide on all you need to know about the London startup scene in 2019.
+With these astonishing statistics in mind, TechRound, the home of tech startup news has provided brand new guide on all you need to know about the London startup scene in 2019.
 So if you want to get to grips with the London startups or are considering starting your own company and setting up home in the capital then now is the time to take a look and get clued up!

 How many startups are in London?